nverhulp/weather-dashboard/README.md

 THEN I am again presented with current and future conditions for that city

 ## Comments
+1. User can search for a city
+2. Current weather information appears for city as well as 5 day forecast
+3. User can click on previous searches
+4. Icon appears in each box to represent current weather

 ## URL of Deployed Application